Ranger program: Ranger spacecraft

 Each of the block III Ranger spacecraft had six cameras on board.
 The cameras were fundamentally the same with differences in exposure times, fields of view, lenses, and scan rates.
 The camera system was divided into two channels, P (partial) and F (full).
 Each channel was self-contained with separate power supplies, timers, and transmitters.
 The F-channel had two cameras: the wide-angle A-camera and the narrow angle B-camera.
 The P-channel had four cameras: P1 and P2 (narrow angle) and P3 and P4 (wide angle).
 The final F-channel image was taken between 2.5 and 5 seconds before impact (altitude about 5 km) and the last P-channel image 0.2 to 0.4 seconds before impact (altitude about 600 m).
 The images provided better resolution than was available from Earth-based views by a factor of 1000.
 The design and construction of the cameras was led by Leonard R Malling.

-The Ranger program manager for the first six spacecraft was James D. Burke.
+The Ranger program manager for the first five spacecraft was James D. Burke.
+After all five missions failed, Harris Schurmeier was assigned as the project manager.
+Ranger 6 failed, but Rangers 7, 8, and 9 were successful.

-The camera preamplifiers of the Ranger program used Nuvistors.
+The camera preamplifiers of the Ranger program used nuvistors.